Lightning-AI/lit-llama/README.md

 ## Inference

-To generate text prediction, you first need to download the trained model weights following the instructions on the official [LLaMA repository](https://github.com/facebookresearch/llama) from Meta.
+To generate text predictions, you first need to download the trained model weights following the instructions on the official [LLaMA repository](https://github.com/facebookresearch/llama) from Meta.
 After you have done that, you should have a folder like this:

 ```
 checkpoints/llama